Veganbaking.net Vegan Baking Recipes Fats Vegan Butter Recipes How to Make Vegan Butter - Regular Vegan Butter - Coconut Oil Base

-Several weeks prior to these vegan butter experiments I conducted tests with different non-dairy milks to see how they vary in curdling in regards to taste.
+Several weeks prior to these Vegan Butter experiments I conducted tests with different non-dairy milks to see how they vary in curdling in regards to taste.
 I ended up curdling a half cup of soy, hemp, almond, rice and coconut milks each in 1 teaspoon of apple cider vinegar for 10 minutes, then analyzing thickness and flavor.
-The results were surprising: Soy milk curdled the most and had the most complex flavor (think buttermilk), followed by hemp milk, then almond milk.
+The results were surprising: soy milk curdled the most and had the most complex flavor (think buttermilk), followed by hemp milk, then almond milk.
 Coconut milk and rice milk didn't curdle at all.
 This confirmed my theory that curdling is directly proportional to the amount of protein in the non-diary milk.
-This makes perfect sense after the explanation of curling above.
-This vegan butter was going to have to use soy milk.
+This makes perfect sense after the explanation of curdling above.
+This Vegan Butter was going to have to use soy milk.
 You could probably make a cashew purèe to use for this base if you're not keen on soy, however I haven't tried this yet as of this writing.
 Banana Vegan Butter doesn't use curdling to build flavor so this is an option for those interested in eliminating soy.
 It can also be made raw.

-I decided to walk a fine line in regards to salt in this bread spread.
-You may laugh at the measurement of ¼ + 1/8 teaspoon salt in many of the recipes below but I wanted the salt level to be adequate to taste buttery on toast but not be too salty to negatively affect being a drop-in replacement in baking applications.
+I decided to walk a fine line in regards to salt in Vegan Butter.
+You may laugh at the measurement of ¼ + ⅛ teaspoon salt in the recipe below.
+I wanted the salt level to be sufficient enough to yield buttery flavor in most applications but not to the point of where it added to the saltiness of baked items.

-I ended up fine tuning this formula and the results worked so well I developed five variants: Vegan Butter, Coconut Vegan Butter, Three Herbed Vegan Butter, Banana Vegan Butter and White Chocolate Vegan Butter.
-Use these bread spreads anywhere you would use regular butter or margarine.
+I ended up fine tuning this formula and the results worked so well I decided to develop variants I now feature in the Vegan Butters recipe section.
+These variants include Miso Tahini Tarragon Vegan Butter, Three Herbed Vegan Butter, Cultured European Style Vegan Butter and White Truffle Vegan Butter.
+Use these anywhere you would use traditional butter or margarine.
 I must say I'm baffled as to why this hasn't been done before and promptly placed on the market.
 A vegan butter that doesn't use space-age ingredients would surely fly off store shelves, even if it were relatively expensive.

 Find out how to make Regular Vegan Butter with Cocoa Butter as a base

 This is regular 'ol Vegan Butter that's designed to mimic your favorite commercial variant.
-Use it wherever you use butter or vegan butter.
-Vegan Butter is designed to mimic real butter in vegan baking applications.
-Like real butter, Vegan Butter is more solid than tub margarine and not as spreadable.
+Use it wherever you use butter or margarine.
+Like traditional butter, Vegan Butter is more solid than tub margarine and not as spreadable.
 This is so it can perform optimally in vegan baking applications.
-If your goal is to have a conveniently softer, spreadable Vegan Butter, swap out 1 Tablespoon of the coconut oil with 1 additional Tablespoon canola, safflower or sunflower oil.
+If your goal is to have a conveniently softer, spreadable Vegan Butter, swap out 1 Tablespoon of the coconut oil with 1 additional Tablespoon canola, light olive oil or rice bran oil.

-1 Tablespoon canola oil, safflower oil or sunflower oil
+1 Tablespoon canola oil, light olive oil or rice bran oil

-For more vegan butter recipes check out the Vegan Butter section.
+For more Vegan Butter recipes check out the Vegan Butter recipe section.